mujeebch/mujeebch.github.io/_teaching/2017-spring-teaching-2.md

 ---

 I was awarded the best Teaching Assistant Award for this course.
-I was teaching assistant with Prof. David Yau and Jit Biswas in Spring Semester 2017 for the [Computer System Engineering Course](https://istd.sutd.edu.sg/undergraduate/courses/50005-computer-system-engineering).
+I worked with Prof. David Yau and Jit Biswas in Spring Semester 2017 for the [Computer System Engineering Course](https://istd.sutd.edu.sg/undergraduate/courses/50005-computer-system-engineering).
 I was mainly responsible for the lab exercises and tutorial sessions.

 Key Topics
 ======